How to Become President: 10 Steps to Win the White House

 Step 1: Be Born in the USA

-The U.S. Constitution states that the president must be a natural born citizen of the United States.
+One of the requirements to become president (per the U.S. Constitution) states that the president must be a natural born citizen of the United States.
 This is the one and only reason why Austrian-born actor and former California Governor Arnold Schwarzenegger can’t run for president.
+(Sorry, Arnold fans.)

 Step 2: Turn 35